ges134/indicator-calculation/README.md

 The project was build using [Pyton 3.12](https://www.python.org/) and [Pipenv](https://pypi.org/project/pipenv/).
 Both should be installed before the first usage of this program.

+The program will need a `codes.txt` file in the `data/` repository.
+There should be one code per line in the file.
+The codes should also be available in the statistics API of Eurostat.
+A `codes.template.txt` file is given as a starting point to use the program.

 To run the project, the dependencies should be installed first with the following command:

 ```sh